Reading Programs for Dyslexia

 Why Send Your Student to Laurel School?

-Students in grades one to 8 with dyslexia and other language-based learning differences benefit from the Laurel School’s innovative programs.
+Students in grades one through eight with dyslexia and other language-based learning differences benefit from the Laurel School’s innovative programs.
 Small class size means each student receives plenty of one-on-one attention from instructors who have vast experience in teaching those who have dyslexia and similar challenges.
-All educators at the school undergo training in the LETRS® program, which gives them a core understanding of the mechanisms of language they will be teaching students.
+All educators at the school undergo training in the LETRS® program, which gives them a core understanding of the mechanisms of language that they will teach students.